Telephone dictation voting in the Hamilton West by-election starts on Wednesday 23 November and ends at 7pm on election day, Saturday 10 December.

 A second electoral official will confirm that the voting papers have been marked according to your instructions.

 If you’re enrolled in the Hamilton West electorate and you’re eligible to use telephone dictation voting, you can use this service from overseas.

 - A New Zealand citizen who has visited New Zealand within the last 3 years, or

 - A New Zealand permanent resident who has visited New Zealand within the last 12 months

 For electoral purposes, you are a permanent resident if you’re in New Zealand legally and not required to leave within a specific time.
 This could include someone who holds a valid resident or other visa.

 To be eligible to vote from overseas, you need to be enrolled by midnight, Friday 9 December.

 You must be registered for telephone dictation voting by noon (NZ time) on election day, Saturday 10 December.
 If you haven't registered by this time, you won't be able to vote by telephone dictation – but you can still vote by downloading your voting papers.

 You must be enrolled to make your vote count.

-If you need assistance with enrolling, the electoral official will be able to assist you.
-Alternatively, you can ask as a friend or family member to assist you to enrol or update your details.
+If you need help to enrol, an electoral official can assist you.
+Alternatively, you can ask a friend or family member to help you enrol or update your details.